Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations: Variational Inference for Bayesian Mixed ERGMs

 \citet{TanFri2020} consider three options for approximating $\mathbb{E}_{y|\beta,\gamma}[s(y)]$ and $\mathbb{E}_{y|\beta,\gamma}[t(y)]$ numerically, namely MC sampling and (adaptive) importance sampling ((A)IS).
-In our simulations (G.1) we find that for very small parameter spaces, (A)IS is the slightly faster method.
-However, the larger the parameter space, the worse is the approximation quality of (A)IS.
+In our simulations (F.1), we find that (A)IS is the slightly faster method for very small parameter spaces.
+However, the larger the parameter space, the worse the approximation quality of (A)IS becomes.
 Even for a network of only 40 nodes with random effects, MC sampling is more efficient.
-These findings are in line with the statements made in \citet{TanFri2020} and we therefore employ the MC sampling as default.
-At each iteration, $L$ networks are simulated using the ``tie-no-tie'' sampler in the \texttt{ergm} package \citep{HunGooHan2008}, which is a simple Gibbs sampler.
-As the estimation only needs to be unbiased, it is sufficient to sample just $L=5$ networks (with burnin-phase of 5000), as shown empirically in Supp.~F.1.
+These findings are in line with the statements made in \citet{TanFri2020}; we therefore employ MC sampling as default.
+At each iteration, $L$ networks are simulated using the ``tie-no-tie'' sampler in the \texttt{ergm} package \citep{HunGooHan2008}, which is a Metropolis-Hastings sampler.
+As the estimation only needs to be unbiased, it is sufficient to sample $L=5$ networks (with burn-in phase of 5000), as demonstrated empirically in Supplement~F.1.